 Conveyancing is the legal process of transferring a property or piece of land from the seller to the buyer.

-Louise Palmer, head of the conveyancing department, explains the key stages of how the process works, whether you’re buying or selling.
+Here we explain the key stages of how the process works, whether you’re buying or selling.

 At ORJ, we have the largest and most experienced team of legal specialists in Staffordshire.